School-of-Rust/school-of-rust/content/writing/2022-11-16-soft-launch.md

 ### Dark/Light Mode Toggle {#darklight-mode-toggle}

-I have also added a light mode to the site, which can be toggled using the little <i class="fa fa-sun"></i> and <i class="fa fa-moon"></i> icons at the very bottom of the page.
+I have also added a light mode to the site, which can be toggled using the little <i class="ri-sun-fill"></i> and <i class="ri-moon-fill"></i> icons at the very bottom of the page.

 > The toggle buttons are kind of hidden away down there, so it might be worth finding a place to fit them at the top of the page.